SUBCHAPTER 05C ‑ GEOPHYSICAL EXPLORATION

 15A NCAC 05C .0113 PLACING OF CHARGES

-The placing of explosive charges on the bottoms of the water at any area covered by a permit issued pursuant to these rules is prohibited.
-No undetonated charges shall be left.
-No such charges should be detonated nearer to the bottom or water bed than five feet.
+The placing of explosive charges on the bottoms of the water at any area covered by a permit issued pursuant to this Subchapter is prohibited.
+No such charges should be detonated that are less than five feet to the bottom.
+No undetonated charges shall be left following the work day.

 History Note: Authority G.S.
 113‑391;